katiemorrisfx/KMFX-scripts/docs/kmfx_cyclePaintPresets.md

 ## KMFX_cyclePaintPresets Documentation

-This script allows you cycle between your Paint Presets by using the "TAB" key.
+This script allows you cycle between your Paint Presets by using the keybind.

-Note: Set the Paint Presets Maximum cycle number in the KMFX Preferences to the number of presets you have.
-You can also just leave the cycle number to 10 and it will cycle through whatever number of presets you have.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES

+## Preferences

+Set the "Paint Presets Maximum" cycle number in the KMFX Preferences (Silhouette > Preferences) to the number of presets you have.
+You can also just leave the cycle number to 10 and it will cycle through whatever number of presets you have.

 ## Video Example